Deep-sea mining: beyond the headlines

 And a decrease in life on the ocean floor itself, as a result of mortality there from mining, could potentially increase the burial of carbon there, if there's less life to eat it when it settles and thereby turn it back into carbon dioxide.

-Recently colleagues have uncovered a possibly unrealised "ecosystem service" from manganese nodules: they may also produce oxygen at the ocean floor, through a process of electrolysis.
+Recently colleagues have proposed a possibly unrealised "ecosystem service" from manganese nodules, hypothesising that they may also produce oxygen at the ocean floor, through a process of electrolysis.
 This "dark oxygen" might be locally important for marine life, particularly as the deep ocean becomes deoxygenated as a result of climate heating.
-Further research is needed to check the evidence for that discovery, and if it is confirmed, to understand how important that process could be for supporting deep-sea life in the region (and its effects are likely to be local, given the relative small size of the global deep ocean involved).
+Extraordinary claims require extraordinary evidence, however, and some profound questions have been raised about the "dark oxygen" paper, requiring independent verification of its findings.

 How does deep-sea mining compare with impacts of other human activities in the deep ocean?

 Industrial deep-sea mining has not yet begun.
-But we are already inflicting impacts on the ecology of the deep ocean, at a global scale, that far outstrip the worst case scenarios of impacts from deep-sea mining.
+But we are already inflicting impacts on the ecology of the deep ocean, at a global scale, that outstrip the possible worst case scenarios of impacts from deep-sea mining.

-These impacts from other human activities are not a reason to ignore the potential effects of deep-sea mining (and it's certainly not a choice between "mine the deep ocean" or "suffer climate heating").
-In fact, other impacts on the deep ocean provide an argument to avoid adding further stress to its ecosystems where possible, on top of the damage that we are already causing.
+In fact, other impacts on the deep ocean provide a possible argument to oppose deep-sea mining, to avoid adding further stress to its ecosystems on top of damage that we are already causing.
 But they also underline the urgent need to do the hard work of curbing greenhouse gas emissions as quickly as possible.

 Our greenhouse gas emissions trap more heat in the atmosphere, but that extra heat doesn't stay there.
 More than 90 percent of it is absorbed by the ocean - and so is some of the carbon dioxide that we add to the atmosphere from burning fossil fuels.
 That uptake by the ocean then has several effects: